Introduction

 Preparing Financial Statements

-Accurate financial statements are essential for demonstrating your organisation’s financial health and compliance with AFSL requirements.
+Accurate financial statements are essential for demonstrating your organisation’s financial health and its ability to comply with ongoing AFSL obligations.
+While you are not required to provide financial statements with your initial application, you must be prepared to submit them to ASIC during the assessment process.
 These statements must adhere to relevant Australian accounting standards and should include:

 - Balance Sheet: Details your organisation’s assets, liabilities, and equity, providing a snapshot of your financial position at a specific point in time.